Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 Since we are using message feeds there are latencies involved.
 The messages from the navigation and tactical components may take some time to arrive at weaponsControl.
-That's why we have used the [@PassesWithin](/pages/DistributedTesting/PassesWithinAnnotation) annotation in the weapons control step.
+That's why we have used a [Step Retry](/pages/DistributedTesting/StepRetry) (retryDuration) in the weapons control step.
 This polls the method for a limited period, waiting for the assertion (shields are up) to be satisfied, instead of failing immediately if there is a small delay.